lesha13/AirbusShipDetection/README.md

 The goal of the test project is to build a semantic segmentation model.

-dataset - directory with all data from kaggle
+dataset - directory with all data from kaggle (is in .gitignore)
 analysis.ipynb - exploratory data analysis

 requirements.txt - required python modules and versions